COMP4381/Team19/README.md

 # Tourist Attraction

 ## Motivation
-The problem domain is # tourism (searching a restaurant to eating), the speicific SOA-based solution under this domain is # searches for the nearest restaurant from your location to eat
+The problem domain is tourism (searching a restaurant to eating), the speicific SOA-based solution under this domain is searches for the nearest restaurant from your location to eat, because A large number of people benefit from growth, because easier to use, cheaper solution, better maintenance, the value add is nearest restaurant from the user.
+## Service Design
+## SOA Diagram